excy-ai/TradePlatform/README.md

 6) View a list of outgoing and incoming requests for exchange
 7) Exchange confirmation

-#Registration:
+#API:
-host:3000/api/auth/signup/ - do POST to register
+1) host:3000/api/auth/signup/ - do POST to register
-fields:
-email,
-password,
-firstName,
-lastName
+fields: email, password, firstName, lastName
-host:3000/api/auth/signin/ - do POST to auth
+2) host:3000/api/auth/signin/ - do POST to auth
-fields:
-email,
-password
+fields: email, password
-host:3000/api/auth/signout/ - do POST to signout
+3) host:3000/api/auth/signout/ - do POST to signout
-localhost:3000/api/user/me - do GET to get info about user\inv\items (after reg\auth)
+host:3000/api/user/me - do GET to get info about user\inv\items (after reg\auth)
+4) host:3000/api/user/items/add - do POST to add item(if authenticated),
+fields: sign, description, category, pic
+5) host:3000/api/user/items/listed - do GET to get list of already listed items in system
+6) host:3000/api/user/items/categorys - do GET to get all available categorys for items

 ## Requirements:
 1. Node v10.x